kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 Eventuate is very similar to akka persistence and I could have used it as well.
 Maybe in another post I'll change this to use AP and then compare it with eventuate implementation.
 For now read here how they compare here - [Martins Blog](http://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/)

-_Another good thing I would like to point out about eventuate is - Martin and his team is very helpful.
-Whenever we post some doubts or problems on eventuate gitter channel we always get quick response from Martin._
+_Another good thing I would like to point out about eventuate is - Martin and his team are very helpful.
+You will always see quick response from Martin to any questions or problems on the eventuate gitter channel._

 ### tl;dr